 AWN Headline News

 AWN's Web Animation Guide is the place for what's new on the Net.
-This week's installment features toons from Tom Snyder, Corky Quakenbush and much, much more.
+This week's edition features funny installments of THIS MODERN WORLD, ABSOLUTE ZERO, SISTER RANDY and much, much more!

 Get your Web Animation Guide here!

 Also every week AWN's associate editor Rick DeMott highlights what he thinks is the top new toon in cyberspace in "Rick's Picks!"

 Read Rick's Pick For Friday, November 17, 2000!

 John Logan, co-writer of DreamWorks and Universal's GLADIATOR, has been tapped to scribe the tenth installment of Paramount Pictures' STAR TREK film series.
 The currently untitled project will be produced by Rick Berman and will feature the cast from the STAR TREK: NEXT GENERATION TV series.
 So far no director has been signed.
 The STAR TREK movie franchise has grossed more than US$1 billion at the box office and more than $5 billion with merchandising and home video revenue.

 On November 14, 2000, Image Entertainment released the anthology film THE PUPPETOON MOVIE on DVD.
 The compellation of Pal's best Puppetoons was put together by Arnold Leibovit in 1987.
 The DVD features trailers, bonus Puppetoons and a new Dolby Digital 5.1 soundtrack.
 In September, Image released the documentary THE FANTASY FILM WORLDS OF GEORGE PAL.
 The doc includes interviews with Pal and many of the filmmakers he influenced, behind-the-scenes footage from DESTINATION MOON, trailers, production stills, art and rare promotional excerpts from DOC SAVAGE: MAN OF BRONZE.